 - Credit mix: 10%

-One-third of your credit score is determined by the amount you currently owe.
-So if you’ve taken out multiple credit cards and all of them are maxed out, this is going to hurt your score.
+One-third of your FICO score is determined by the amount you currently owe.
+So if you’ve taken out multiple credit cards and all of them are maxed out, this is going to hurt your credit score.

-A high credit utilization rate tells lenders that you’re at a greater risk for default.
-So one of the best ways to quickly improve your score is by paying down old balances to lower your credit utilization rate.
+A high credit utilization ratio tells lenders that you’re at a greater risk for default.
+So one of the best ways to quickly improve your credit scores is by paying down your credit card balances to lower your credit utilization ratio.

 3. Become an Authorized User

-Individuals who are trying to repair their credit often find themselves in a difficult situation.
-You need to borrow money to improve your credit score but no one wants to lend you money if your credit score is too low.
+Individuals trying to repair their credit often find themselves in a difficult situation.
+You need to borrow money to improve your credit score, but no one wants to lend you money if your credit score is too low.

-There is a way around this and it’s called becoming an authorized user on another person’s credit card account.
+There is a way around this, and it’s called becoming an authorized user on someone else’s credit card account.
 You get to take advantage of that person’s excellent credit while you repair your FICO score.
 This is a great credit score hack that allows you to improve your credit almost instantly.

-One strategy for improving your credit utilization rate is to ask your lender for a credit limit increase.
-Increasing your $1,000 credit limit to $2,000 is an easy way to immediately improve your credit utilization rate.
-You may find that your lender routinely increases your credit limit without you even needing to ask.
+One strategy for improving your credit utilization ratio is to ask your credit card company for a credit limit increase.
+Increasing your $1,000 credit card limit to $2,000 is an easy way to immediately improve your credit utilization rate.
+You may find that your credit card issuer routinely increases your credit limit without you even needing to ask.

-However, this strategy only works if you don’t spend any additional money.
-Increasing your credit limit only to max out the card again won’t help you in the long run.
+However, this strategy only works if you don’t spend additional money.
+Increasing your credit limits only to max out your credit cards again won’t help you in the long run.